zukunft/zukunft.com/docs/llm/pending.md

    the tab switch has the position type 'side_or_last_below'

-show the phrases related to a word in the default word page; create first a list of unit tests show the formulas assigned to a word in the default word page show the value related to a word in the default word page show the references related to a word in the default word page show the changes of a word in the default word page
+show the phrases related to a word in the default word page; create first a list of unit tests show the value related to a word in the default word page show the references related to a word in the default word page show the changes of a word in the default word page